-Best Bluetooth Speakers under $100 in 2019
+Don't spend a lot on these great Bluetooth speakers under $100

 Cons:

-The Groove doesn't look like much, but it offers outstanding sound quality and an IPX4 rating that makes it a great Bluetooth speaker for the road.

-More For Less: DOSS SoundBox
+Best value: DOSS SoundBox Plus

-DOSS' Bluetooth speakers are a fan favorite, and the entry-level SoundBox has a lot to offer.
-The speaker is affordable enough to be an impulse purchase, and it is loaded with features.
+DOSS' Bluetooth speakers are a fan favorite and the SoundBox Plus has a lot to offer.
+The speaker is affordable enough to be an impulse purchase, but it's loaded with features to make it worth the money.
 You get a modern design with an aluminum grill that extends to all sides of the speaker, and it has touch gestures at the top for adjusting the volume and music playback.
-Just rotate clockwise on the volume ring to increase the volume, and counterclockwise to turn it down.
+Just use the touch-sensitive controls on the top to increase the volume and to activate Google Assistant.

-The SoundBox has two 6W drivers that manage to deliver a decent amount of sound for a speaker of its size.
+The SoundBox Plus has two 8W drivers that manage to deliver a decent amount of sound for a speaker of its size.
 You can easily pair your phone or tablet to the device over Bluetooth 4.0, and there's an aux jack if you prefer to plug it in.
-Best of all, you also get an SD card slot that lets you easily play tunes without having to connect the speaker to another source.
+Best of all, there are a set of "soft mixed lights" with five different patterns that can be cycled through to add some extra fun to your party.

-You get 12 hours of battery life from the 2,200mAh battery, and the SoundBox takes just over three hours to fully recharge over Micro-USB.
+You get 20 hours of battery life from the 3,200mAh battery, and the SoundBox takes just over three hours to recharge over Micro-USB fully.
 Oh, and it also has an IPX4 rating, giving you the ability to use it in the shower.
-Based on the design and sound quality on offer, it's easy to see why the SoundBox is so highly rated in this segment.
+Based on the design and sound quality, it's easy to see why the SoundBox is so highly rated.

 Pros: